 Camera shake directly impacts image quality for both still images and movies, and Sony's 5-axis Optical In-Body Image Stabilization (IBIS) is a difference-maker, providing up to a 5.5-stop shutter speed advantage, and the stabilized viewfinder is also quite advantageous.
 Lenses such as the Sony FE 16-35mm f/2.8 GM Lens and FE 24-70mm f/2.8 GM Lens have significantly increased versatility with IBIS available.

-Many of Sony's lenses, including the Sony FE 70-200mm f/2.8 GM OSS Lens, have image stabilization included, and in-lens stabilization can be better-tuned to the focal length in use.
+Many of Sony's lenses, including the Sony FE 70-200mm F2.8 GM OSS II Lens, have image stabilization included, OSS (Optical Steady Shot), and in-lens stabilization can be better tuned to the focal length in use.
 However, IBIS also has advantages.
 For example, in-lens stabilization cannot correct for rotation as IBIS can.
-IBIS works in coordination with in-lens OSS (Optical Steady Shot) for enhanced overall performance.

 Selecting the latest Sony image file format arriving in the a7 IV was a no-brainer for me.
 As seen in the a1, the lossless compressed RAW file format is again available, delivering a significant file size reduction over the (massive) Sony uncompressed RAW file size, the only non-lossy RAW format previously available.
 The new lossless RAW file format retains the ultimate image quality while dramatically reducing memory card and drive storage requirements for a big advantage.